MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-enhancedscatter.md

 ## Add shapes, images, rotation, and background

-The Enhanced Scatter packs even more information into a single visualization.
+The enhanced scatter packs even more information into a single visualization.
 In these steps, add shapes, images, rotation, and a background.

 >**IMPORTANT**  These visualization fields require your dataset to have measures that returns a text value.
 If you have a column containing the shape name or image URLs, then you need to create a measure to return the first non-blank row (or any other logic that would return one text value and use that in this visualization field bucket).